New Student Guide

 - Authorization to Release Information To protect your privacy, we will never release information about your grades, registration, or student account balance without your advance written permission.
 If you anticipate that a spouse, employer, or other party may have a legitimate interest in your student records during the course of your studies, please submit this form so that we can work with them accordingly.

 - Measles, Mumps and Rubella Vaccination Form The State of Oregon requires that we collect this verification from all degree program students during the first semester of study.
 We appreciate your assistance in helping us comply.
-If you have already completed and submitted this form, then you do not need to download and submit it again.

-- Advanced Standing and Transfer Credit Request Our degree programs are designed to provide comprehensive Bible and theology training for students, starting from the basics and building toward advanced concepts.
+- Advanced Standing and Transfer Credit Memo Our degree programs are designed to provide comprehensive Bible and theology training for students, starting from the basics and building toward advanced concepts.
 If you graduated from a Bible college or transferred from another graduate school, you may apply for Advanced Standing or Transfer Credit within your first semester at Western Seminary.
-If you think that your educational experience qualifies you to do so, please let us know right away – we don’t want you to miss the deadline.
+If you think that your educational experience qualifies you to do so, please let us know right away -- we don't want you to miss the deadline.

 Classes to Take First